gabriewmedeiros/gabriewmedeiros/README.md

 # Hello There!
 I'm Gabriel Medeiros 👋
-  I'm a Android Developer from Brazil.
+  I'm an Android Developer from Brazil.

 :rocket: Skills: Mobile Android Development with Kotlin and Java